Uni halls vs. private accommodation: How to choose

 No private outdoor space

-Private housing – pros and cons
+Private accommodation – pros and cons

 Living in the student village